-LIST 1: PROPHECY ~~~~
+- LIST 1: PROPHECY :

-If you have the gift of prophecy, you're probably highly sensitive to whether others are okay spiritually.
+If you have the gift of prophecy, you're probably highly sensitive to sin, to others' motivations, and to whether they're okay spiritually.
 You may not notice this now, but it may become clear as you mature.
-Being a prophet doesn't mean you have to hear God's audible voice talking to you; it means you're able to understand God's message.
+Being a prophet doesn't mean you have to hear God's audible voice talking to you; it means you're able to understand God's message and who needs to hear it.

-LIST 2: SERVICE ~
+- LIST 2: SERVICE -

 If you have the gift of service, you want to take care of the practical and physical needs of others.
-You're good at identifying unmet needs and helping others.
+You're good at identifying unmet needs and helping church leaders meet them.